firecracker-microvm/firecracker/README.md

 `rate_limiter` optional field(s) in the device setup API call.

 Limits are defined by configuring each of the `bandwidth` and `ops` token buckets.
-A token bucket is defined by configurable `size` and `refill_time` (milliseconds).
+A token bucket is defined by configurable `size`, `one_time_burst` and `refill_time` (milliseconds).

 The bucket _refill-rate_ is derived from `size` and `refill_time`, and it is the constant rate at which the tokens replenish.
-Consumption from the token bucket is unbounded in speed which allows for bursts bound in size by the amount of tokens available.
+An initial burst size (`one_time_burst`) can also be specified and it represents the budget that can be consumed once with an unlimited rate.

+It is worth mentioning that the refill process only starts taking place after the initial burst size is completely consumed.
+Also, bursts are unbounded in speed but bounded in size.
 Once the token bucket is empty, consumption speed is bound by the _refill_rate_.

 A token bucket with either `size == 0` or `refill_time == 0` will be
 inactive/unlimited.
 Tokens are `bytes` for _bandwidth limiting_ and `operations`